Materials-Data-Science-and-Informatics/somesy/docs/manual.md

 !!! note

-    Currently, provided information about contributors that are neither authors nor maintainers, and all the detailed information on the contributions is not used.
+    Detailed contribution information is synchronized to `codemeta.json` as CodeMeta roles.
+Other output formats may not support it.

     Nevertheless, **we encourage** tracking granular contributor and contribution information in order to motivate and acknowledge also minor or invisible contributions to a projects.